 June 30, 2017 – This week, committees in the House and Senate each amended and approved bills reauthorizing the programs of the Federal Aviation Administration (FAA).

 June 27, 2017 – 5:20 p.m.
 At this hour the House Transportation and Infrastructure Committee is continuing its day-long business meeting to consider and amend the FAA reauthorization bill (H.R.
-2997) introduced last week by panel chairman Bill Shu… This content is for Eno members only.
+2997) introduced last week by panel chairman Bill Shu… Sorry – you don’t have access to this item.

 June 23, 2017 – The transportation committees of the House and Senate will each meet next week to amend and approve legislation reauthorizing federal aviation programs.